08rose08/DAPS-P6-SnowTricks/README.md

   * Select the appropriate programming languages for the development of the application

 ## Let's go
+Use composer.
-You need to create your database (and make the migrations), update the .env with the database and the mailer and update the URL in the MailerController ;)
+Then you need to create your database (and make the migrations + fixtures), update the .env with the database and the mailer and update the URL in the MailerController ;)